thomasp85/ggforce/cran-comments.md

-This is a small patch release that allows ggforce to pass check, even when V8 is not available, as requested by CRAN.
-It does not contain any breaking changes or new features beyond this small change
+This is a small patch release that updates the units examples to work with the recent version.
+There are no new features or breaking changes

 ## Test environments

-* local R installation, R 4.0.1
-* ubuntu 16.04 (on travis-ci), R 4.0.1
+* GitHub Actions (ubuntu-16.04): devel, release, oldrel, 3.5, 3.4, 3.3
+* GitHub Actions (windows): release, oldrel
+* GitHub Actions (macOS): release
-* win-builder (devel)
+* win-builder: devel

 ## R CMD check results